Home Page > Supplementary Information > Train Protection & Warning System

 |Table 1: Allocation of Transmitter Loop Frequencies.|

 Standard TPWS, with OSS loops placed no more than 450 metres from the signal as described earlier, is generally capable of stopping a train travelling at up to 75 m.p.h. inside the safe overrun distance.
-By installing an extra OSS (termed the OSS+) at a greater distance from the signal, the effectiveness of TPWS for higher speed applications can be increased.
-This type of fitment is called 'TPWS+'.
-The OSS+ trigger loop is normally placed 750 metres from the signal, with the arming loop a further 29.5 metres in rear, resulting in a set speed of 68 m.p.h. for passenger trains.
+By installing an extra OSS at a greater distance from the signal, the effectiveness of TPWS for higher-speed applications can be increased.
+This type of fitment was originally called 'TPWS+', and the additional OSS was termed an OSS+.
+The OSS+ trigger loop was normally placed 750 metres from the signal, with the arming loop originally placed a further 28.3 metres in rear, resulting in a set speed of 65 m.p.h. for passenger trains.
+The maximum distance for an OSS+ was later increased to 900 metres.
 The OSS+ can stop a train approaching at the maximum permissible speed, leaving the standard OSS only having to deal with trains approaching at a speed below the set speed of the OSS+.
+The terms TPWS+ and OSS+ are no longer used for new fitments requiring an OSS further than 450 metres from the signal.

 |Fig. 4: TPWS+.|

 Where TPWS+ would not give the desired protection, 'TPWS OS' (Outer Signal) may be fitted.
-With TPWS OS, no OSS+ is provided but the next signal in rear is fitted with TPWS.
+With TPWS OS, no OSS+ is provided, but the next signal in rear is fitted with TPWS.
 When the junction protecting signal is at 'danger' and no forward route is set, the signal in rear will be held at red until the train has passed its OSS.
 This control is called 'conditional double red'.
-The outer signal's OSS will usually be positioned at the maximum distance that is possible with standard TPWS (450 metres), to minimise delay to trains.
-The arming loop will be 23 metres from the trigger loop, giving a set speed of 53 m.p.h. for passenger trains.
+The outer signal's OSS was usually positioned at the maximum distance that was possible with standard TPWS (450 metres), to minimise delay to trains.
+The arming loop was 23 metres from the trigger loop, giving a set speed of 53 m.p.h. for passenger trains.
 A train travelling below that speed can be stopped inside the safe overrun distance by the TPWS fitted at the signal ahead.

 |Fig. 5: A TPWS buffer stop mini-loop.|